 Now that your letter is written, it’s time to send it.
 This can be done either by fax or by mail.
 Most student loan servicers have their contact information on their website, but you can also look at your billing statements to see if they specify a different address.

 Additionally, you can try calling the credit bureau where the lateness was reported to see if they can give you the contact information you need.

-It’s important to mention that goodwill letters are not a means to immediate success.
-Unfortunately, it often takes several attempts to correspond with servicers and lenders to get them to acknowledge that they received a letter from you.
+It’s important to mention that student loan goodwill letters are not a means to immediate success.
+Unfortunately, it often takes several attempts to correspond with lenders and loan servicers to get them to acknowledge that they received a letter from you.